Managing data sources

 You can copy information about a data source to the clipboard in the XML format.
 The resulted XML does not include password information.

 You can send the XML snippet to another IDE (in a messenger or by email) and import it.

-In the Data sources and drivers window, select data sources that you want to copy.
+In the Database tool window ( ), select data sources that you want to copy.

-Click Database tools and select Copy data source to clipboard.
+Click Database tools and select Copy Data Sources to Clipboard.

 On another workstation, click.